 Ngo Thu Ha, the national valedictorian of block B00 (math, chemistry, biology) in 2019, also led this year's graduating class at Hanoi Medical University, a "very rare" case.

-Regarding her study secrets, Thu Ha said that she spends a lot of time studying on her own.
+Regarding her study secrets, Thu Ha said she spends a lot of time studying on her own.
 Of course, she doesn’t necessarily study for more than ten hours a day because in addition to spending time eating and sleeping, she also participates in study clubs.

-In addition to studying at the library and school, Thu Ha uses a number of learning applications on the Internet.
+In addition to studying at the library and at school, Thu Ha uses a number of learning applications on the Internet.
 She also has a group of students to study with: "The students in the group are usually of similar level, often giving opinions so it is easy for me to remember and synthesize knowledge from many sources," Ha recalls.

 Thu Ha (2nd left) received a scholarship at Hanoi Medical University (Photo: D.T.
 Ngoan).

-This female student was both the valedictorian and the valedictorian, and also participated in many volunteer activities, joined the school's study club, and won scholarships to support some of the school's funds.
+This female student was both the valedictorian and valedictorian, and also participated in many volunteer activities, joined the school's study club, and won scholarships to support some of the school's funds.

 “I think you were born to be a medical professional, because both your body and mind are commendable.
 In addition to your excellent academic qualities to perfect your career, your concern for others when sharing your scholarship with some humanitarian funds brings a warm feeling to everyone,” said Ms. Ngoan.